-Though Windows Install can't find the hard disk, it is always showing you error messages and corresponding solutions, like "We couldn’t find any drives.
+Though Windows Install can't find the hard disk, it is always showing you error messages and corresponding solutions, like "We couldn't find any drives.
 To get a storage driver, click Load driver" or "No drives were found.
-Click Load Driver to provide a mass storage driver for installation" are shown, please load driver as the error message prompts.
+Click Load Driver to provide a mass storage driver for installation".
+In this case, you can load driver as the error message prompts.

 To load a storage controller driver when operating system is unbootable or there is no system, please follow operations below: